The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 • Mike is then notified usually by mail, but it sometimes happens in person, that Jen wants a divorce.

-• Each spouse meets with their attorney to identify the relevant issues to their case and provide them with a high-level overview of what it is they’re looking to get in the divorce.
+• Each spouse meets with their divorce lawyer to identify the relevant issues to their case and provide them with a high-level overview of what it is they’re looking to get in the divorce.

 • In parallel, each spouse’s lawyer also requests personal and financial information related to the case from the other side.